dafi/consolr/README.md

 An administration console for Tumblr.com blogs
 -----------------------------------------

-Consolr is an better interface to manage blogs hosted at tumblr.com.
+Consolr provides a powerful UI interface to manage blogs hosted at tumblr.com.

 It aims to simplify ripetitive tasks that are complicated on tumblr.